ecosoft-odoo/hii/base_tier_validation/readme/CONFIGURE.rst

 Note :

 #.
-If you check "Comment", you can add comment on reviews table.
+If you check "Comment", you can add comment on reviews table by comment wizard.
 #.
 If you check "Approve by sequence", you can approve by sequence follow reviews table.